donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ### Payback Moment Method

-If the rotating bars do not have pivots, the angualr acceleration is simple.
+If the rotating bars do not have pivots, the angular acceleration is simple.

 You would integrate the torque along the line segments to calculate the torque and divide it by the moment of inertia of the bars.